Careers360 Logo

 Magnetism: Earth’s magnetic field and magnetic elements, magnetic field due to a magnetic dipole, torque on a magnetic dipole, magnetic properties of a material, dia, para, and ferro magnetic materials, application

-Electrostatic, Coulomb’s inverse square law, dielectric constant, electric field, electric lines of force, electric dipole, electric potential, potential difference, electric flux, gauss theorem, electrostatic inclusion
+Electrostatic, Coulomb’s inverse square law, dielectric constant, electric field, electric lines of force, electric dipole, electric potential, potential difference, electric flux, Gauss theorem, electrostatic inclusion

-Capacitor capritor in parallel and series, drift
+Capacitor in parallel and series, drift

-Velocity of electrons, Ohm’s law, electrical resistivity and conductivity, super conductivity, Kirchhoff’s law, Wheatstone’s bridge, principle potentiometer, electric power, Faraday’s law, Lenz law at electromagnetic inclusion
+Velocity of electrons, Ohm’s law, electrical resistivity and conductivity, superconductivity, Kirchhoff’s law, Wheatstone’s bridge, principle potentiometer, electric power, Faraday’s law, Lenz law at electromagnetic inclusion

-Self-inductances mutual inductance, Fleming's right-hand rule, methods of inducing EMT, eddy current, transformer
+Self-inductance, mutual inductance, Fleming's right-hand rule, methods of inducing EMT, eddy current, transformer

 Atomic physics and relativity